Rusew11/TestSoftUni/README.md

 This is my testing softuni repository`

-im showing how to use github live.
+im testing how to use github.